wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-16_11_26_00.png)

 1. Once the build is complete, run the solution by typing `F5`.
 Visual Studio should run IIS Express and launch the application.
-You should see the home page:
+You should see the home page of the running application:

     ![image](./media/2017-06-16_11_24_00.png)